 - The Strategist: Even though he has no actual powers, Spades Slick considers him by far the highest-priority target among the Felt, since they're actually dangerous with Crowbar leading them.

-- Apocalypse Maiden: Killing Snowman ends the universe.
+- Barrier Maiden: Killing Snowman ends the universe.
 Ending the universe also summons Lord English.
-When Spades Slick is finally fed up enough to do her in, the resulting death of the universe also assists in the creation of the Green Sun.
+When Spades Slick is forced to do her in, the resulting death of the universe also assists in the creation of the Green Sun.